charlesalec/Computer-Vision-Project/blog.md

 ## Next Step
 For future work we would like to leave some hyperparameter tuning for example train the models for more epochs.
 The reason we did not do that is that the dataset is big and our resources and time were limited and we decided to train it for 10 epochs which is not a big number but adequate to lead us to results and comparisons.

+- adaptation to specific tasks (FROM THE STORYLINE)
 <!--
 - Future work
     - train for more epochs! -->